Notes on Innocence

 • They are trying to dissuade me from continuing to attend to the important issue.

-Human communication is a noisy jumble of ambiguity and creative interpretation, as I’m sure you’ve noticed.
+Human communication is a jumble of ambiguity and creative interpretation.
 When someone says “nice day, isn’t it?” to me, that phrase becomes at first a sort of superposition of interpretations in my mind.
-If I’m lucky or insightful, I can find some dominant most-likely interpretation which I can more-or-less confidently use as my working hypothesis of what-they-really-meant-by-that.
+If I’m lucky or insightful, I can find some dominant most-likely interpretation which I can use as my working hypothesis of what-they-really-meant-by-that.
 Other times, things remain in an unresolved ambiguity and I have to either give up on confident understanding or dig further for clues (“you mean the weather?”).

-Which interpretations are my working hypotheses in such a superposition are in part a function of my experience.
+Which interpretations are my hypotheses in such a superposition are in part a function of my experience.
 How have people used language around me before?
 What sorts of motives have they displayed?
 What might lead me to say such a thing?
-A characteristically innocent person — in the way I am using “innocence” to describe a virtue — tends to have fewer working hypotheses that are sinister: that involve duplicity, mockery, sarcasm, etc. This is in part because that characteristically innocent person is also devoid of things like dishonesty, cruelty, lasciviousness, and suspicion, and so hypotheses that depend on such things do not come to their mind as easily.
+A characteristically innocent person—someone with the virtue of “innocence”—tends to entertain fewer hypotheses that are sinister: that involve duplicity, mockery, sarcasm, etc. This is in part because that characteristically innocent person also lacks things like dishonesty, cruelty, lasciviousness, and suspicion, and so hypotheses that depend on such things do not come to their mind as easily.

 This can lead to dire consequences: